akmur/alex-11ty/posts/2019-11-21-the-difference-between-pixels-ems-and-rems.md

 **Example:
 ** If we have a box with _font-size: 16px_, and the width is _10em,_ it will be rendered on screen with a _160px width_.
 If we apply a 2em padding, this padding will be 16 \* 2 = 32px.

-This is very useful because we **don&#8217;t need to explicitly define spacing** of an element in pixels.
+This is very useful because we **don't need to explicitly define spacing** of an element in pixels.

 We can simply say that the padding equals 1em, and it will mean that the padding equals the font size, whatever it is.
 So basically we are specifying _ratios_ relative to the font size, instead of absolute values.